emonisme/MonoRepo/README.md

 # Deployments

-Before you deploy your microservices to kubernetes, make sure to create kubernetes manifest using Helm.
+Before you deploy your microservices to kubernetes, make sure to create kubernetes manifest using Helm (install it with this [guide](https://helm.sh/docs/intro/install/)).
 This will create manifest template to deploy it to kubernetes
 ```
 cd helm-charts
 helm create charts/[[your_awsome_repository]]